qiita-spots/qiita/INSTALL.md

 - Alternatively, you could install them via conda.
 However, the conda repository may not have the exact versions of these dependencies that you want.
 - You could setup a full development environment with [Vagrant](https://www.vagrantup.com/), and continue using conda under it to primarily manage python dependencies.
 Note that we don't cover Vagrant in these instructions.

+### PostgreSQL installation on Linux
+For Linux, you can install Postgres through these [instructions](https://computingforgeeks.com/how-to-install-postgresql-13-on-ubuntu/).
+These instructions were tested on Postgres v13 on Ubuntu v20.04.4.
 ### PostgreSQL installation on Mac OS X

 For Mac OS X, you can either install postgres through the [Postgres.app](https://postgresapp.com/downloads.html).
 These instructions were tested with the Postgres.app v9.5.